Are Hoverboards Safe In 2019? Don’t Buy Without Reading This First

 - There are now brands like Epikgo, Halo Rover, Segway Minipro and more that are all terrain should you want to use your self balancing scooter somewhere other than on a sidewalk.
 They have bigger wheels and stronger design to withstand travelling over rougher ground such as sand, gravel, grass etc.

 As you can see on BestElectricRides.com we love our rideables, particularly hoverboard/self balancing scooters.
 We only recommend brands that we trust, and that we believe are absolutely safe.
-Visit our homepage to see our top choices or check out our list of the best hoverboards in 2018.
+Visit the following link to see our top choices or check out our list of the best hoverboards in 2019.